-Not all employees found ‘my humor’ funny.
-Some even found it inappropriate for the context, or got confused since they’d never experienced an HR communication with some benefits humor.
+Not all employees found my humor funny.
+Some even found it inappropriate for the context, or got confused since they’d never experienced an HR communication with some health insurance humor.
 The first time I did it, I ended up spending more time explaining myself in follow-up emails than I would have if I’d personally gone to each employee individually and told them directly what I wanted to say!

 Yep.
 It was a complete failure.